Mars in Cancer square Saturn in Libra – final aspect of the Summer 2011 Cardinal Grand Cross August 24/25

 This aspect is especially rough on men.
 Mothering, nurturing, in-touch-with-the-inner-self Cancer is not traditionally their scene.
 Mars in Cancer includes themes of men grappling with and trying to express these feminine/yin aspects while maintaining their masculinity.
 Square to Saturn in Libra, the acute challenge is in finding the right balance in a world that benefits (especially financially) from men who set their emotions, consciences and soul urges aside to keep getting the job done.
 They are encouraged, subtly pressured to do so, and anyone unwilling or unable to keep up the extreme split and the extreme pace becomes less valuable, a disappointment, weak, unable to cut the mustard.
 In order to keep bringing home the paycheques, they subvert emotional cues and soulful guidance to the point of detriment.

-News hit a few days ago of the suicide of National Hockey League hockey player Ryan Rypien.
+News hit a few days ago of the suicide of National Hockey League hockey player Rick Rypien.
 Rypien had just been traded from the Vancouver Canucks to the city where I’m currently stationed, a city where he had played as a junior.
 Instead of showing up for work, he was found dead at his home in Alberta August 15.
-Ryan was at the fateful age of 27, soon to be entering his Saturn return.
+Rick was at the fateful age of 27, soon to be entering his Saturn return.
 He had endured years of depression, speaking publicly about it and taking time off twice from his hockey career to have it treated.
 The death of his girlfriend in a car accident when he was a junior player and captain of the Regina Pats was more than likely a contributing factor to his ongoing depression, and the stress of a move and a brand new hockey club under the Cardinal Grand Cross – facing down that Mars-Saturn square - were more than likely contributing factors in his decision to end his life.

 It’s interesting to note that Rypien was what was considered an enforcer – his basic role was to fight opponent players on the ice.
 Night after night, he fought and bashed other guys, amped up on adrenaline, and that would definitely take its toll on the chemical balance of an individual.
 Rypien’s death follows the accidental death in May of another NHL enforcer, 28-year-old New York Rangers player Derek Boogaard – also on the cusp of his Saturn return.
 Boogaard died of an accidental overdose of the painkiller oxycodone and alcohol.